 When making a decision on whether to release information, Offaly County Council is required to consider provisions contained in Article 10 of the AIE Regulations.

 If you are dissatisfied with a decision you have a right, under Article 11 of the AIE Regulations, to seek an internal review of the decision.
 An internal review must be requested within one month of receipt of the original decision.
 You may also request an internal review if you have not received a response within the appropriate timeframe.
 There is no charge for applying for an internal review to Offaly County Council.

 A request for an internal review should be submitted in writing to the Access to Information on the Environment Officer, Offaly County Council, Áras an Chontae, Charleville Road, Tullamore, Co.
-Offaly or electronically email@example.com.
+Offaly, R35 F893 or electronically to email@example.com.
 An internal review involves a complete reconsideration of the matter by an Offaly County Council staff member unconnected to the original decision who may affirm, vary or annul this decision.
 The decision on the internal review, the reason for the decision and details in relation to your right to appeal this decision will be issued to you within one month of the date of receipt of the request for the review.

 If you are not satisfied with the outcome of the internal review, you can appeal in writing to the Commissioner for Environmental Information.
 You must appeal within one month of receiving the decision on the internal review from Offaly County Council.
 However, the Commissioner may extend this time limit in individual cases.